LGM-118 Peacekeeper

 The LGM-118 Peacekeeper, originally known as the MX for "Missile, Experimental", was a MIRV-capable intercontinental ballistic missile (ICBM) produced and deployed by the United States from 1986 to 2005.
 The missile could carry up to eleven Mark 21 reentry vehicles (although treaties limited its actual payload to ten), each armed with a 300-kiloton W87 warhead.
 Plans called for building and deploying up to 200 MX ICBMs, but budgetary and political concerns limited the final procurement; only 50 entered service.
 Disarmament treaties signed after the Peacekeeper's development led to its withdrawal from service in 2005.

-Studies on the underlying concept started in the 1960s.
-The idea was to allow the US to absorb a sneak attack by the USSR with enough warheads surviving to attack the remaining Soviet missile silos.
-To do so, the missiles had to be highly accurate, be based in such a way that enough would survive a nuclear attack, carry a large number of warheads so the survivors would still inflict massive damage, and be able to rapidly re-target so they could be aimed at only those missiles the Soviets had not yet fired.
-Over its development through the 1970s, MX emerged as a highly accurate, rapid-firing, and quickly retargeted system.
-Ultimately, the only problem that was never completely solved was the issue of basing.
+Studies of the underlying concept began in the 1960s.
+The goal was to enable the United States to absorb a surprise attack by the USSR while retaining enough surviving warheads to strike the remaining Soviet missile silos.
+To achieve this, the missiles had to be highly accurate, deployed in a manner that would allow enough of them to survive a nuclear attack, carry enough warheads to inflict massive damage even after suffering losses, and be capable of rapid retargeting so they could be aimed only at missiles the Soviets had not yet launched.
+Throughout its development in the 1970s, the MX evolved into a highly accurate, rapid-firing, and rapidly retargetable system.
+Ultimately, the only problem that was never fully resolved was its basing.

 Initial development began in 1971, with full-scale development starting in 1974.
 President Jimmy Carter ordered initial production in 1979 but was overturned by Congress.
 After considerable debate about the system, in October 1982, President Ronald Reagan announced that 50 of the newly named Peacekeepers would be put into service in existing LGM-30 Minuteman silos, a temporary measure until final basing was decided.
 The first flight test took place in 1983, which included the successful launch of six inert re-entry vehicles, each hitting pre-planned targets.
 It was the first US ICBM to use a cold launch system.

 Peacekeeper reached initial operational capability in 1986.
 At this time, the United States and the Soviet Union were negotiating the START II treaty, under which ICBMs were allowed to carry only a single warhead each.
 Because the Minuteman could carry a single warhead for far less money, the United States agreed to remove the Peacekeeper from their nuclear force in this treaty.
 Despite the US withdrawal from the Anti-Ballistic Missile Treaty and the subsequent Russian withdrawal from the START II on 14 June 2002, the last Peacekeeper missile was deactivated on 19 September 2005.
 Their advanced W87 warheads were moved to the Minuteman III.

 The private launch firm Orbital Sciences Corporation has developed the Minotaur IV, a four-stage civilian expendable launch system using old Peacekeeper components.
 As of 2020, seven Minotaur IV flights have been made.